CNN’s Chris Cuomo Slammed For Not Covering NYC Governor Brother’s Nursing Home Deaths Scandal

 It’s @CNN.
 Not surprising.— TR (@dryheevz) February 13, 2021

-Andrew was at the White House on Friday where he met with President Joe Biden, reportedly to discuss ongoing efforts to combat Covid-19 in NYC.
-Despite being hounded by reporters with questions on the ongoing scandal, he refused to comment.
+Andrew was at the White House on Friday where he met with president Joe Biden, reportedly to discuss ongoing efforts to combat COVID-19 in NYC.
+Despite being hounded by reporters with questions about the ongoing scandal, he refused to comment.
 Subsequently, Cuomo released a public statement simply saying that President Biden and his cabinet had “made clear that they recognise and appreciate how critical this targeted relief is for our ability to recover from this pandemic.”

-“The president hosted Gov. Cuomo and a bipartisan group of governors and mayors today to get their perspectives from the front lines - not to give anyone a stamp of approval or to seek their stamp of approval, and to discuss the urgency of passing the American Rescue Plan.
-Gov. Cuomo is the governor of one of the largest states in the country - one of the places where the pandemic hit hardest, the earliest,” Psaki simply said.
+“The president hosted Governor Cuomo and a bipartisan group of governors and mayors today to get their perspective from the frontline - not to give anyone a stamp of approval or to seek their stamp of approval - and to discuss the urgency of passing the American Rescue Plan.
+Governor Cuomo is the governor of one of the largest states in the country - one of the places where the pandemic hit hardest, the earliest,” Psaki simply said.

-In the confession obtained by Thew New York Post, the senior Cuomo aide, Melissa DeRosa, admits that the Cuomo administration “froze” back in August 2020 when Mr Trump’s Justice Department asked for data on NYC care home deaths.
+In the confession obtained by The New York Post, the senior Cuomo aide, Melissa DeRosa, admits that the Cuomo administration “froze” back in August 2020 when Mr Trump’s Department of Justice asked for data on NYC care-home deaths.

 “We were in a position where we weren't sure if what we were going to give to the Department of Justice, or what we give to you guys, what we start saying, was going to be used against us while we weren't sure if there was going to be an investigation,” DeRosa says in the audio confession.
-The data was then kept secret until January 2021, when the NYC Attorney General announced that the state had missed the mark on the number of deaths in care homes by up to 50%.
+The data was then kept secret until January 2021, when the NYC Attorney-General announced that the state had missed the mark on the number of deaths in care homes by up to 50 percent.

-According to NY1, Democratic state lawmakers have entered discussions about removing emergency powers granted to Cuomo to oversee the Covid-19 pandemic in response.
+According to NY1, Democrat state lawmakers have entered discussions about removing emergency powers granted to Cuomo to oversee the COVID-19 pandemic in response.

 All comments